Treaty of Zamora: Consequences

-Although it did not settle the question of Portuguese independence, the conference had important implications.
-Afonso Henriques continued to rule as king in practice and used the royal title with increasing consistency.
-He began addressing the pope directly, declaring himself a vassal and offering tribute.
-These efforts culminated in the issuance of the papal bull Manifestis Probatum by Pope Alexander III in 1179, which definitively recognized Portugal as a sovereign kingdom and Afonso Henriques as its king.
+After the death of Alfonso VII in 1157, his Crown was divided between his two sons Ferdinand II of León and Sancho III of Castile, and the title of "emperor" was dropped.
+Yet Ferdinand II still tried to reassert suzerainty over Afonso Henriques and a war between the two followed, but by 1166 he had agreed to definitively abandon any claims of overlordship over Portugal.
+Afonso Henriques continued to rule as independent king in practice and addressing the pope directly, declaring himself a vassal and offering tribute.
+The tribute offered was also raised from four ounces to sixteen ounces or two marks.
+These efforts culminated in the issuance of the papal bull Manifestis Probatum by Pope Alexander III in 1179, which definitively recognized Portugal as an independent state and Afonso Henriques as its king.

 Legacy

 While 5 October is commemorated by Portuguese monarchists as the symbolic birth of the kingdom, the date also marks the establishment of the Portuguese Republic in 1910 and is recognized today as a national holiday for that reason.